GabeStah/Test.io/Regression Testing/What is Regression Testing/what-is-regression-testing.md

 On the other hand, it's important to note the drawbacks of `regression testing` as it relates to testing frequency.
 In particular, when regression testing implementations focus primarily on automated functional tests, there can be a tendency for tests of this nature to be rather volatile and unstable, often requiring a good deal of personal intervention on the part of developers or QA members to babysit the test suite and confirm the performance and the results.

-For this reason, any suite of regression tests should also include a phase of `exploratory testing`.
+For this reason, a final suite of regression tests should also include a phase of `exploratory testing` before the system goes into production.
 Through `crowdtesting` or other methods, exploratory testing during `regression testing` empowers individual testers with the responsibility and freedom to examine, tinker, and unveil issues or avenues of inquiry that were not considered previously.

 ## How is Regression Testing Best Implemented?